blanklob/borre/README.md

 > Before getting started, [install Python 3.9](https://www.python.org/downloads/release/python-390/)

-> Then set the python PATHS in yur machine.
+> Then set the python PATH in your machine.
 > [→ Learn more about Paths](https://www.javatpoint.com/how-to-set-python-path).

 The main game entrypoint is in the **main.py** file, run the command below to start the game.